Innovation & Partnerships

 Working with Indigenous-led organizations and First Nations and Inuit Communities to Reach Youth on Reserve

-With Indigenous Services Canada, CCDF is working with community partners to deliver two sessions of IM&M+ in Happy Valley-Goose Bay and train facilitators from five Indigenous-led organizations to have the capacity to deliver the program.
-This project will be completed in 2024
+With Indigenous Services Canada, CCDF is working with community partners to deliver four sessions of IM&M+.
+Two in Happy Valley-Goose Bay in Partnership with Women in Resources Development Corp. and two in Sitansisk (St. Mary’s First Nation) with the Joint Economic Development Initiative.
+This project will be completed in 2026.

 “Today I was connecting with a previous participant in our first cohort, and she shared that IM&M+ was the highlight of the year for her.
 It made my day and wanted to share with everyone as the program is touching lives and people's hearts.”